Michael Flynn says new lobbyist job announcement was 'misunderstanding'

 Stonington Global's website did not mention Flynn's connection to the Mueller case, or the fact that President Donald Trump fired him after just 24 days because, according to the White House, he misled Vice President Mike Pence about his conversations with Kremlin diplomats.

-The firm's principals are Nick Muzin, a former aide to Sen. Ted Cruz, R-Texas, and Joseph Allaham, who owns high-end kosher restaurants.
-As noted on the Stonington website, both men lobbied on behalf of Qatar during last year's Gulf diplomatic crisis.
+Muzin, a former aide to Sen. Ted Cruz, R-Texas, and Allaham, who owns high-end kosher restaurants, have made headlines for lobbying on behalf of Qatar during last year's Gulf diplomatic crisis.

 Muzin Capitol Partners filed foreign lobbying disclosure firms last year, taking in as much as $125,000 per month to lobby on behalf of the Democratic Party of Albania.
 The Albanian opposition party’s leader, Lulzim Basha, is a pro-Trump national populist who met with Trump in June of last year.